PrefectHQ/prefect-collection-template/{{cookiecutter.collection_name}}/.github/PULL_REQUEST_TEMPLATE.md

 - Make sure that your title neatly summarizes the proposed changes.
 - Provide a short overview of the change and the value it adds.
 - Share an example to help us understand the change in user experience.
+- Run `pre-commit install && pre-commit run --all` for linting.

 Happy engineering!
 -->